engelkri/emmaspiro.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
 description: I have taught a variety of courses across the iSchool's academic programs.
-Here is s sampling of them.
+Here is a sampling of them.
 nav: true
 nav_order: 5
 ---